-Second, he helps their faith grow by telling them in verses 7–10 that when they have done all they are commanded to do, they are still radically dependent on grace.
+Second, he helps their faith grow by telling them in Luke 17:7–10 that when they have done all they are commanded to do, they are still radically dependent on grace.
 Jesus gives an illustration.
 You might want to read it again in verses 7–10.
 The gist of it is that the owner of a slave does not become a debtor to the slave no matter how much work the slave does.
 The meaning is that God is never our debtor.
-Verse 10 sums it up: “So you too, when you do all the things which are commanded you, say, ‘We are unworthy slaves; we have done only that which we ought to have done.'"
+Luke 17:10 sums it up: “So you also, when you have done all that you were commanded, say, ‘We are unworthy servants; we have only done what was our duty.’”
 We are always his debtor.
 And we will never be able to pay this debt, nor are we ever meant to.
 We will always be dependent on grace.
 We will never work our way up out of debt to a place where God is in our debt.
-“Who has ever given a gift to him that he should be repaid?”
+“Who has given a gift to him that he might be repaid?”
 (Romans 11:35).

 So the lesson for us is that when we have done all we should do — when we have solved all our pastoral care problems and fixed the attitudes of all our people and mobilized the most missions and loved the poor and saved marriages and reared godly children and boldly proclaimed Christ — God owes us no thanks.
 Instead we will at that moment relate to him as debtors to grace just as we do now.